 - Must be completed by your source of funds according to your visa documents (I-20/DS-2019)

-- Must contain a Stamp or Seal of Notary Public or Court Official certifying signature
+- Must contain a Stamp or Seal of Notary Public or Court Official certifying signature.
+If you are not able to notarize the form, have your sponsor submit a copy of their government issued ID along with the completed form.

-- If your source of funds is unable to complete this form, your source of funds can include a separate letter explaining the financial situation that contains a notary stamp, seal, or court official signature.
+- If your source of funds is unable to complete this form, your source of funds can include a separate letter explaining the financial situation that contains a notary stamp, seal, or court official signature or they may submit a copy of their government issued ID.

 - If you are still unable to get any documentation that meets this requirement, please contact [email protected] for assistance.